urbanairship/kiddiepool/README.rst

 Subclass at least ``KiddieClient`` to create the public API for your client driver.
 Should call ``KiddieClient._sendall(<str>)`` to send data.

-*TODO* Have the client create it's own pool?

 Using the Pool
 --------------